Bring your firefox 29 to classic look by installing classic Theme

 I’ll take an additional moment here to once more beat the drum for Linux and free software in general, of which Firefox is a great and probably the most popular example.
 I did a piece a while back on Linux, but to sum up, it’s easy to use, more secure, infinitely configurable, does everything the average user needs to do, is available in an astonishing number of flavors, and best of all, is completely free in (in many cases) every possible sense of the word.
 Freedom is good.
 Don’t let the Microsofts and the Apples fool you.
 Don’t be an insecure sheep.
 Give it a try.
 Or at least look into using some of the many great free/open source software products available for all platforms.
 Some of my favorites include VLC, which is a great player of almost any kind of media you can imagine, the GIMP, which does a lot of what Photoshop does and more, Clementine, an easy to use and lightweight music player/library program (among other things, it handles all 103,000 of my music files), FBReader, which will read almost any kind of e-book format, and of course LibreOffice, a full featured MS Office replacement that is quite compatible for most everyday uses.
 These are all completely free in every sense of the word, the most important being the freedom thing.
 The no money thing is nice too.

-Posted on May 7, 2014, in coding-web development, open source tools, Uncategorized and tagged Change australis theme firefox 29, firefox classic look, fix firefox 29, google chorme interface firefox.
+Posted on May 7, 2014, in coding-web development, Free Tools/Apps, Uncategorized and tagged Change australis theme firefox 29, firefox classic look, fix firefox 29, google chorme interface firefox.
 Bookmark the permalink.
 Leave a comment.